Meet some of our fantastic LGBTQIA+ community

 FreeAgent is also a place where everyone is free to be themselves.
 Simon described how they feel at FreeAgent: “I think ‘safe’ is the first word that comes to mind here.
 Between [being non-binary] and being on the autistic spectrum, safety is important - it’s really crucial to find somewhere that you’re accepted, or better yet, supported for your differences.
 I can say with some certainty that FreeAgent is that place.”

 Anda shared a similar experience: “FreeAgent was the first workplace where I didn’t feel I had to hide being queer.
 I had met some of my future colleagues in interviews before joining and it seemed like a pretty diverse place for a tech company.
-It’s also the first workplace I’ve been in with a dedicated Slack channel for LGBTQ+ people which makes it feel like a community.
+It’s also the first workplace I’ve been in with a dedicated Slack channel for LGBTQIA+ people which makes it feel like a community.
 Our chats range from book recommendations to discussing more political issues and it’s good to have that space.”

 What does allyship look like at FreeAgent?

 We make sure that FreeAgent is a place where everyone’s voice is heard and allyship is genuine.
 Anda said: “FreeAgent is a place where feedback is being listened to.
 I personally fed back on some Pride month initiatives and my comments were all taken into consideration.
 So I think being asked and listened to is a big one for me.
-I think providing a space for LGBTQ+ people, for example our Slack channel, is important and it shows new people that they are welcome.”
+I think providing a space for LGBTQIA+ people, for example our Slack channel, is important and it shows new people that they are welcome.”

 Community plays a big role at FreeAgent.
-This is why support for everyone, including those who identify as LGBTQ+, is important to all of us.
+This is why support for everyone, including those who identify as LGBTQIA+, is important to all of us.
 Simon explained: “Allyship is really important no matter the scenario.
 I’m fortunate to work for a company where I feel safe to identify as non-binary.
 Allyship should be selfless.
-Folks take that idea seriously at FreeAgent – acts of allyship are careful and considerate, and I’m grateful that folks approach it maturely.”
+Folks take that idea seriously at FreeAgent - acts of allyship are careful and considerate, and I’m grateful that folks approach it maturely.”

 Emily (or M, as she’s better known to us) is our wonderful chief accountant, who recently celebrated her 14th(!) anniversary with FreeAgent.
 M defined what allyship means to her: “It’s really important to me to be kind to everybody and make everyone feel welcome and happy at FreeAgent.
 I’m a cisgender heterosexual woman, so I might not be able to understand why someone else might have different feelings, but I accept that people’s choices are their own.
-I try to treat everyone - my colleagues whether LGBTQ+ or not - in a kind and friendly way.
+I try to treat everyone - my colleagues whether LGBTQIA+ or not - in a kind and friendly way.
 We’re all part of the FreeAgent community and everyone should feel welcome.”

 What aspects of being part of the FreeAgent community do people value the most?